-Fabric Tie Wallet Idea…who came first commercially?
+Fabric Wallet Idea, made from ties…who came first commercially?

 just a few, but BAZILLIONS of wallets of one sort of another.
 This is actually talked about in a blog

 , with her project in 2011 you’d think she invented the idea.
 Well, she did start in 2007 too, but I’m still pretty sure she didn’t and I’m pretty sure we weren’t the first either, but regardless, the idea of a recycled wallets from clothing has been around since the early days of "recycle, reuse, repair or replace” was the mantra of struggling families.

 But unlike others, we're still doing it!
 The problem with a product line such as Narwhal's is production capacity.
 We can’t outsource to China for manufacturing, we can’t take wide swaths of fabric to cut and sew into our products.
 In order to maintain the integrity of our brand and products we’re required to take real vintage ties, salvaged from the disco years of the 1970’s, break them down, iron, cut and sew them

 If you don’t see a design you like on the site today, get on our mailing list so as new ones are added you can be informed.
 We can sometimes get 2 wallets from the same tie, but generally, we can only get 1 wallet style per tie, so they truly are unique wallets.